bonitasoft/bonita-doc/md/operations.md

 # Operations

+This page defines operations at task level and provides information on different types of operations that are available.

 An operation is an action that updates the value of a variable (using an expression) when a task is performed.
 You can specify any number of operations on a task.
 Operations are executed in the order they are listed.